Pixadus/pixadus.github.io/content/day49.md

 I've spent a lot of time getting frustrated over the differences between some imagined "ideal self" and who I am now.
 I've been wondering about how to resolve this - how do we balance the ambition for a better life with being content to live in the present?

 Much of Aristotle's writings in Nicomachean Ethics are focused on **decision-making**.
 During my initial reading a bit ago, I was still operating under the basis that choosing and pursuing some "ideal self" was the way to go - and I now believe this basis of thought doesn't agree with the basis of virtue ethics.
-Rather, it seems virtue ethics are concerned with the present moment and the decisions that need to be made **now**.
+Rather, it seems virtue ethics are concerned with the present moment and the decisions that need to be made in the here and now.

 So, **pursue the best course of action** right now allows for.
 This feels to agree much better with living a more confident life (less self criticism for failing to adhere to some godlike ideal self) and with virtue ethics.

-This feels important.

 ---